Do I have to fix it - A Dealer's Guide to Used Car Warranty

 If the estimated cost of repairs on the notice turns out to be less than the fair cost of the repairs, the purchaser is entitled to claim the difference in cost from you.
 There are many pitfalls in attempting to exclude warranty defects.
 You must be accurate in your paperwork or you may leave yourself open to carry out the repairs anyway.
 This type of exclusion is not used very often because of the problems which may occur.

-Can you waive the statutory warranty?
+Can you waive the statutory warranty under the Act?

 Neither you nor the purchaser can actually waive any rights given under the Act, including the statutory warranty, without the prior consent of the Commissioner for Consumer Protection (the Commissioner).